How To Create A Clothing Tech Pack // Guide To Apparel, Textile, And Garment Product Spec Sheets

 Where to find Apparel Tech Pack Designers?

-Like Logos, you probably won’t do the designing yourself.
+Like Logos, you probably won’t design it yourself.

 There are many resources to hire designers: